-This year we are excited to be celebrating our 100th summer of legacy, tradition and memory making.
-We are thrilled that you have chosen to join us for this historic year!
+This year we are excited for you and your camper to join our family where we celebrate tradition, fun and memory making.
+We are thrilled that you have chosen us for your camp experience!
 The summer camp staff and I are excited to meet your camper!
 See you all very soon!

-Sincerely, Morgan and Mel, Camp Directors
+Sincerely, Morgan Pritchard, Camp Director